petervdn/sample-manager/README.md

 ## creating the manager

-To create the SampleManager, you need an `AudioContext` instance, a basepath where the sample-files are located and a default file extension (without the dot).
+To create the SampleManager, you need an `AudioContext` instance, a basepath where the sample-files are located and a default file extension.

 ```typescript
 import SampleManager from 'sample-manager';